moesteelo/Cryptocurrencies/README.md

 # Cryptocurrencies
-Using Unsupervised Machine Learning to examine the outcome of Cryptocurrencies data be and how to analyze it.
+**Using Unsupervised Machine Learning to examine the outcome of Cryptocurrencies data be and how to analyze it.**

 ## Analysis Overview

 **The purpose of this project is to use Unsupervised Machine Learning to analzye a cryptocurrencies database and create a report that includes traded cryptocurrencies classified by their Unsupervised Machine Learning groups and feaures.
-Thsi classification report can be used by an investment bank to propose a new cryptocurrency investment portfolio to its clients.
+This classification report can be used by an investment bank to propose a new cryptocurrency investment portfolio to its clients.
 We use the following methods for the analysis:**

 - **Preprocessing the Data for PCA**